1. Introduction to the EQcorrscan package¶

-In general we recommend users to install EQcorrscan in a virtual environment, conda will simplify your install greatly - we recommend creating a conda environment with the following:
+In general we recommend users to install EQcorrscan in a virtual environment, conda will simplify your install greatly (install instuction for anaconda or miniconda are here: conda installation) - we recommend creating a conda environment with the following:

-conda create -n eqcorrscan colorama numpy scipy matplotlib obspy bottleneck pyproj source activate eqcorrscan
+conda config --add channels conda-forge conda create -n eqcorrscan colorama numpy scipy matplotlib obspy bottleneck pyproj # If using bash run: source activate eqcorrscan # If not you should get away with: activate eqcorrscan

 Prior to installing the python routines you will need to install the fftw library.
 On linux use apt (or your default package manager - note you may need sudo access):